 - Cream Tea — A simple tea service consisting of scones, clotted cream, marmalade or lemon curd and tea.

 - Elevensies — Morning coffee hour in England (I remember the Hobbits used this term in Lord of the Rings.
-I thought that they ate 11 times a day…just like me!)
+I thought they ate 11 times a day…just like me!)

 Tea Etiquette: Learn by Example from Downton Abbey

 Tea with the Dowager could be stressful since was always some plan she had in mind to discuss.
-To help make your tea experience less stressful, here are some tips to take to the Dowager House, your local tea shop, or famous London tea house:
+To help make your tea experience less stressful, here are some tips to take to the Dowager House, your local tea shop, or a famous London tea house: